Joan Baez: 2000s

 Beginning in 2001, Baez has had several successful long-term engagements as a lead character at San Francisco's Teatro ZinZanni.
 In August 2001, Vanguard began re-releasing Baez's first 13 albums, which she recorded for the label between 1960 and 1971.
 The reissues, being released through Vanguard's Original Master Series, feature digitally restored sound, unreleased bonus songs, new and original artwork, and new liner-note essays written by Arthur Levy.
 Likewise, her six A&M albums were reissued in 2003.
+In 2003, Baez was also a judge for the third annual Independent Music Awards to support independent artists' careers.